SchoemanClaudia/D20Bingo/README.md

 - JavaScript
   - There were 2 errors when running script through [JSHint](https://jshint.com/):
     - Undefined display variable, after declaring variable within js the error was corrected.
     - Unused mark variable, this needed some modification to the code that displays the uniqueNumbers to the bingo grid.
-After adjusting the html used to call on click within the forEach statement, the best solution was to then add a seperate event listener to add on click to bingo grid.
+After adjusting the html used to call on click within the forEach statement, the best solution was to then add a separate event listener to add on click to bingo grid.
 In turn this solved the error by calling mark(num) within the event listener.

   - After fixing above attributes, no errors were found when running the code through the [JSHint](https://jshint.com/)